msmbuilder/osprey/docs/index.rst

 then boot up one or more parallel instances of ``osprey worker``.

-If you happen to run into any issues while using Osprey or would like suggest a new feature, please take a moment to read our :ref:`contributing <contributing>` section.
+If you happen to run into any issues while using Osprey or would like suggest a new feature, please take a moment to read our "`Contributing <./contributing.html>`_" section.